applicaster/latam-product-documentation/toolbox-cloud-pass/README.md

 ### When to use?

-- Want to show your content but restricti playback to TV Operators subscription
+- Want to show your content but restrict playback to TV Operators subscription
 - There are different levels of premium content